Discriminative Sampling of Proposals in Self-Supervised Transformers for Weakly Supervised Object Localization: Related Work

 \textbf{Vision Transformer (ViT) Methods:} Numerous transformer based methods have recently been proposed for WSOL \cite{bai2022weakly,chen2022lctr,gupta2022vitol,li2022caft,su2022re}.
 A pioneering work for object localization is the token semantic coupled attention map (TS-CAM) \cite{gao2021ts}, which is capable of localizing objects at a fine-grained level by fusing attention maps with semantic-aware maps.
 (The detailed working TS-CAM model is presented in supplementary material.)
 Recently, \cite{su2022re} proposed a re-attention mechanism for suppressing background regions.
 Layer-wise relevance propagation \cite{gupta2022vitol} and clustering-based \cite{chen2022lctr} methods have also been proposed to accumulate attention maps produced by ViTs.
 For instance, \cite{gupta2022vitol} introduces a patch-based attention dropout layer in the attention block, and incorporate an attention roll-out method to improve localization performance.

-Transformer-based based methods have had a significant impact on WSOL literature.
+Transformer-based methods have had a significant impact on WSOL literature.
 However, they accumulate all attention maps from each layer, leading to a noisy CAM, or a suppression of different regions within the object \cite{gao2021ts} (see Fig.\ref{fig:dino_last_head}).
-Also, most techniques provide a heat map without sharp boundaries.
-In contrast, our proposed approach can produce high-resolution maps with sharper boundaries, only using attention from the last layer of the transformer block.
+Most techniques provide a heat map without sharp boundaries.
+In contrast, our approach can produce high-resolution maps with sharper boundaries, only using attention from the last layer of the transformer block.
 Methods based on pseudo-labels fix their map for all epochs \cite{wei2021shallow}, generating a map very close to the pseudo-labels.
 Our method samples only a few pixels per epoch to learn foreground and background maps that continue to evolve based on a bi-nominal distribution.
-Sampling only a few pixels as pseudo-labels helps the network to explore different parts of the object, which leads to coverage of the whole object with sharper boundaries.
-Since these methods are typically computationally intensive during training, we harvest maps in a self-supervised way using a pretrained transformer, allowing to obtain clues about potential objects and train our localization network.
+Sampling only a few pixels as pseudo-labels helps the network to explore different parts of the object, covering the whole object with sharper boundaries.
+Since these methods are typically computationally intensive during training, we harvest maps in a self-supervised way using a pretrained transformer, allowing us to obtain clues about potential objects and train our localization network.
 Our method leverages long-range dependencies as pseudo-labels are harvested from a transformer, and convolution inductive bias to suppress background noise.
 Finally, in contrast with WSOL baselines, our method focuses on drone-based WSOL for surveillance of cell tower sites.
 These images are captured at a long distance, and the object of interest covers a small proportion of the image.